 1. Fresh yeast or dry yeast

 What yeast do you use when baking?
 I have to admit that since COVID I have preferred dry yeast for two reasons: 1. it can be stored dry in the baking drawer for quite a long time and 2. there is no need to prepare a pre-dough, the dry yeast can simply be stirred into the dry dough ingredients .
-This is exactly what you should pay attention to so that your dough made with dry yeast rises well: The dry yeast must be well mixed with the remaining dry ingredients.
-Only when it is “everywhere” in the dough will the yeast dough rise evenly.
-For baking with fresh yeast you have to make a batch out of fresh yeast, a little sugar and handwarm liquid, which should form bubbles on the surface after 10 minutes, then you can mix the batch into the rest of the dough.
+This is exactly what you should pay attention to so that your dough made with dry yeast rises well: the dry yeast must be thoroughly mixed with the other dry ingredients.
+Only when it’s evenly distributed throughout the dough will the yeast dough rise beautifully and evenly.

 2. Yeast activity (stability)